This blog may contain affiliate links. Read our disclosure policy for more info.

 - Travel Insurance is more important than ever right now!

 Fun Things to do in Playa del Carmen

 Without a doubt, the most popular of all of the Mayan ruins in Mexico is Chichen Itza.
 This UNESCO world heritage site is a bucket list place to visit and a must for those headed to Playa del Carmen!

 The archeological site is most well known as the home of El Castillo – the main temple at the site.
 It’s a true show of the Mayan peoples’ knowledge of the earth and planets.
 However, Chichen Itza is also home to The Great Ball Court.
 This is the largest in Mesoamerica and is 168 by 70 meters (551 by 230 feet.)
 The game played here was called Pitz.
 Overall, it’s one of the coolest sites I have visited and a must-do activity while in Playa del Carmen.

 Visiting is best done either with a rental car or on an organized tour.
-If you can drive yourself, it’s around a 2.5-hour drive each way, so be prepared for a long day.
+If you can drive yourself if you’re renting a car in Playa del Carmen, it’s around a 2.5-hour drive each way, so be prepared for a long day.
 The entrance fee is 571 MXN ($30 USD) for adults, and the site is open from 8 am to 5 pm.
 Right now, it’s best to book your tickets in advance as they have a cap on visitors of 3,000 per day.